 Thurs March 23rd – If you have a season pass for the Put-in-Bay Ferry boat, this is the day you’ve been waiting for to start using it.

 Fri March 24th – If you looked out on the lake, you might have seen one of the Jet Express boats on a shakedown cruise.
-In the evening, the annual Talent Show takes place at the Put-in-Bay school gym.
-There was some interesting talent, to say the least.
+The annual Talent Show takes place at the Put-in-Bay school gym in the evening.
+There was some exciting talent, to say the least.
 Meredith Cooper, the daughter of Chris and Joy Cooper recited the entire first “Madeline” book from memory.
-Put-in-Bay Gazette columnist, McKenna Stacy played the flute, and the youngest entrant ever to grace the talent show stage, Liam Market, did a harmonica solo.
+Put-in-Bay Gazette columnist McKenna Stacy played the flute, and the youngest entrant ever to grace the talent show stage, Liam Market, did a harmonica solo.

 Mon., March 27th – Tip Niese returns home to Put-in-Bay Island after several weeks in the hospital and rehab in Sandusky.

-Tues March 28th – Reel Bar owner and island entertainer Ray Fogg is performing at Rick’s in Key West.
+Tues, March 28th – Reel Bar owner and island entertainer Ray Fogg perform at Rick’s in Key West.
 Islanders are having problems with email and cell service.

 Thurs., March 30th – At the Put-in-Bay School the Student Council meets shortly after school.

-Fri March 31st – It’s Report Card day at Put-in-Bay School.
-Blu Luna, the restaurant at Harbor Square, closes for a couple of weeks to get ready for the coming season.
+Fri.
+March 31st – It’s Report Card day at Put-in-Bay School.
+Blu Luna, the restaurant at Harbor Square, closes for a couple of weeks to prepare for the coming season.